The front entrance of the Leon Levine Hall of Health Sciences. Click on the image for a full view. Photo by Marie Freeman

 Who will benefit?

-Appalachian’s nearly 3,500 students in the Beaver College of Health Sciences, who can study in a state-of-the-art facility that enhances collaborative efforts across the disciplines and fosters a patient-centered practice model; and citizens of the region — many in rural areas — who will be served by clinical services in the building provided by the Blue Cross and Blue Shield of North Carolina IHHS Interprofessional Health Clinic and by Appalachian’s well-prepared graduates working in their communities.
+Individuals benefiting from the Levine Hall project include the nearly 3,500 students in App State’s Beaver College of Health Sciences, who can study in a state-of-the-art facility that enhances collaborative efforts across the disciplines and fosters a patient-centered practice model.
+Also benefiting are the people of North Carolina — many in rural areas — who receive clinical services provided by the Blue Cross and Blue Shield of NC IHHS Interprofessional Health Clinic and by App State’s well-prepared graduates working in their communities.

 How does it support UNC System Goals and Metrics?